SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 }]
 ```

+It is expected that the first EPA record created for an apprenticeship will normally contain a single EPA outcome.
+When initially creating EPA records on the Assessor Service via the API for historical records, it is possible that a learner may have already had multiple EPAs, in which case all of these should be provided in the initial **Create EPA Record POST**.
+See **Update EPA Record PUT** to handle further EPA outcomes for a learner.

 To request multiple EPA records in a single POST there can be multiple requests in the array, each with a distinct "requestId".
 ```json
 [{"requestId": .. },{"requestId": .. },{"requestId": .. }]
 ```

+The maximum POST size is limited to 32k bytes.
+This is approximately 50 EPA Record requests in each API call.

 **Response** application/json body will provide success and error responses.